Introduction

 3. The Gibbs Phenomenon:

-At jump discontinuities, the partial sums of the Fourier series exhibit persistent oscillations.
+At jump discontinuities, the partial sums of the Fourier series exhibit persistent oscillations

-on each side.
-This overshoot persists but becomes more localized near the discontinuity while maintaining its relative amplitude.
-This is known as the
+increasingly localized near the discontinuity while maintaining its relative amplitude.

-consideration in image and audio compression.
+edges—a consideration in image and audio compression algorithms such as JPEG and MP3.